spacecatpixel/lokidocs/docs/Lokinet/Guides/lokinet-mac-guide.md

 ![SecuritySettings](../../assets/Security.png)

-Go down to the bottom of this window and allow the Lokinet Mac pkg to run.
+Go down to the bottom of this window and allow the Lokinet Mac pkg to run by clicking the `Open Anyway` button.

 ![Allow-Apps](../../assets/allowapps.png)